huggingface/hffs/README.md

 ## Authentication

-To write to your repotitories or access your private repositorories; you can login by running
+To write to your repositories or access your private repositories; you can login by running

 ```bash
 huggingface-cli login